Class of 2024

 Ellie Meck (CBC)

-A fourth-year PhD student working in the Don Watson lab to develop ways to use heteroatomic electrophiles in cross-coupling reactions.
+A PhD student working in the Don Watson lab to develop ways to use heteroatomic electrophiles in cross-coupling reactions.
 This would lead to an efficient synthesis of biologically relevant scaffolds that are found in a variety of pharmaceutical and natural products.

 Chris Mayhugh (CBE)